What is ageism?

 We recognise that ageism can negatively impact the job prospects, confidence, health, quality of life and control over life decisions of our constituents.
 Ageism can limit people from participating in our communities as full citizens and can impact physical health, mental health and longevity.

-In 2021, we joined the EveryAGE Counts coalition to actively support and participate in the EveryAGE Counts Campaign to end ageism and join with others in our communities to create a society where every person is valued, connected, and respected, regardless of age.
+We joined the EveryAGE Counts coalition to actively support and participate in the EveryAGE Counts Campaign to end ageism and join with others in our communities to create a society where every person is valued, connected, and respected, regardless of age.

 On 1 October 2021, the Mayor took the pledge to stand for a world without ageism, where all people of all ages are valued and respected and their contributions are acknowledged.
 We commit to speak out and take action to ensure older people can participate on equal terms with others in all aspects of life.